 - 7. Heat the 1/4 cup oil in a large skillet over medium heat.
 One at a time, fry the tortillas, turning to warm each side, just until softened, about 10 seconds per side.
 Place each tortilla on a paper towel to drain the excess oil, then stack the warmed tortillas on a plate and cover with a clean towel to keep warm.
 [Editor’s Note: Looking to save a few calories?
 Use half as much oil.]

 - 8. To assemble each chicken enchilada, spoon 2 heaping tablespoons chicken filling on the bottom third of a tortilla, roll it up, and arrange it, seam side down, in the baking dish.
 Assemble all the enchiladas.
 They should fit snuggly in the baking dish.
 Spoon the remaining green enchilada sauce over the top and sprinkle with the Monterey Jack or pepper Jack cheese.
 Bake until the sauce is bubbling and the cheese is melted and golden, 30 to 35 minutes.
 Let stand 5 minutes.
 Serve at once, topping each serving with a dollop of sour cream, some diced avocado, and if desired, sprigs of cilantro.

 - Cheater’s Chicken Enchilada With Green Sauce

-- Substitute 2 to 3 cups or so cooked, cooled, shredded chicken for the freshly simmered chicken breast and mix it with the farmer or Cotija cheese, green enchilada sauce, and salt and pepper to taste and continue as instructed in the recipe.
+- Substitute 2 to 3 cups cooked, cooled, shredded cooked chicken (leftover grilled or rotisserie chicken works spectacularly!) for the freshly simmered chicken breast and mix it with the farmer or Cotija cheese, green enchilada sauce, and salt and pepper to taste and continue as instructed in the recipe.
 You can use leftover roast chicken, a rotisserie chicken you grabbed from the grocery store, grilled chicken—whatever you’ve got, it’ll work like a charm.